How to Wear Lingerie as Outerwear: Looks for Brunch, Work and Holiday Parties

 Meanwhile, soft jerseys and satins are perfect to wear to brunch, for running errands, and even to work.
 And a pajama shirt or pant?
 Instant glamour for a night at the ballet or museum (because the ultimate in glamour is what the French sometimes call insouciance - the sense you just rolled out of bed with perfect style).

-As someone who’s life’s mission is to make lingerie more accessible, to show both its range and versatility, I also wanted to use this opportunity to perhaps give you, my readers, a few ideas.
+As someone whose life’s mission is to make lingerie more accessible, to show both its range and versatility, I also wanted to use this opportunity to perhaps give you, my readers, a few ideas.
 Often, I’m asked, especially when we're sharing more luxurious or dramatic pieces, “Okay, that’s nice Cora, but where can I actually wear it?”

 The truth is you can wear your beautiful lingerie almost anywhere.
-Beautiful lingerie can and should be be a part of your life, not just something saved or "special occasions" or folded in the back of a lingerie drawer awaiting the “right time.”
+Beautiful lingerie can and should be a part of your life, not just something saved for "special occasions" or folded in the back of a lingerie drawer awaiting the “right time.”
 The right time is right now, so let’s take a look at 5 ways to wear lingerie as outerwear everyday.

-Most of us spend a lot of time at work and a robe can only not add a chic, effortless elegance to your ensemble, it can also keep you warm when the air conditioning is on!
+Most of us spend a lot of time at work and a robe can not only add a chic, effortless elegance to your ensemble, it can also keep you warm when the air conditioning is on!
 For this look, think of your robe as a camisole.
 You may want to perhaps avoid lace or sheer fabrics in favor of more opaque, stretchy textiles (like modal) with a bit of subtle trim.